-Based on the initial recommendations of your physician and therapists or psychiatrist, a supervised medical detox plan will be created for you.
+Based on the initial recommendations of your physician and therapist or psychiatrist, a supervised medical detox plan will be created just for you.
 Our team will take you through the steps of medical detox, so you know what to expect from treatment.
-All health risks are explained about the particular drug and withdrawal symptoms you may experience.
+All health risks are explained about the particular drug and the withdrawal symptoms you may experience.
 Your decision to complete detox as you strive for a full recovery is a big step, and we congratulate you.
 We also want to make sure this step gets you started toward recovery on the right foot, so we are committed to working one-on-one with each of our patients during this phase of treatment.

 We understand that many of our patients that come in with personal experiences of withdrawal having tried to get sober on their own may be fearful of detox.
-There is some discomfort in the detox process, but we can assure you that you will be under the supervision of registered nurses (RN’s), medical doctors, trained addiction counselors and compassionate clinical staff that are available around the clock.
-These detox programs will safely manage your withdrawal symptoms with dignity and care.
+There is some discomfort in the detox process, but we can assure you that you will be under the supervision of registered nurses (RNs), medical doctors, trained addiction counselors and compassionate clinical staff that are available around the clock.
+Our supervised medical detox programs will safely manage your withdrawal symptoms with dignity and care.

-Alcohol detox can be fatal if not monitored by medical staff, particularly in cases of severe or prolonged drinking.
+Alcohol withdrawal can be fatal if not monitored by medical staff, particularly in cases of severe or prolonged drinking.
 Medications to keep serious symptoms at bay may be required during this process.
-Every patient that goes through alcohol detox is monitored to check for vital signs and any withdrawal symptoms that may occur.
+Every patient that goes through alcohol detox is under full-time supervision to check for vital signs and any withdrawal symptoms that may occur.

 Alcoholism is a disease that controls the mind and body and leaves the spirit depleted and discouraged.
-Through detox, we can take control of our physical and emotional hold that alcohol has on each patient so that they may exhibit their source of control in their lives.
+Through detox, we can take control of the physical and emotional hold that alcohol has on each patient so that they may once again have autonomy and free will in their own lives.

 As a patient withdraws from alcohol, these side effects are the most common: